-Gary Mires is Dean of Medicine and Professor of Obstetrics at the University of Dundee.
+Gary Mires is the former Dean of Medicine and Professor of Obstetrics at the University of Dundee.
 He is an Honorary Consultant Obstetrician at Ninewells Hospital and Medical School, Dundee.

 He obtained his MBChB and MD from the University of Dundee, is a Fellow of the Royal College of Obstetricians and Gynaecologists (RCOG) and a Fellow of the Higher Education Academy.